-If you’re looking for another healthy pressure cooker chicken drumsticks recipe I wrote one for Healthline that has a delicious barbecue flavor.
+We have another healthy pressure cooker chicken drumsticks recipe here I wrote for Healthline that has a delicious barbecue flavor.

 - They’re fall off the bone delicious with a sweet barbecue flavor that kids love and the perfect meal year round!